-TREATMENT S Defibrillation/Cardioversion Frequently fails to demonstrate correct procedure and indications for use.
+TREATMENT SKILLS Defibrillation/Cardioversion Frequently fails to demonstrate correct procedure and indications for use.
 Aware of indications for use but needs some direction to perform procedure.
 Consistently performs procedure correctly.
 Aware of indications for appropriate use.
 Intravenous Access Frequently fails to establish IV access due to improper technique.
 Inconsistently establishes IV access.
 Needs some direction to complete the procedure.
 Consistently uses proper techniques.
 Completes procedure in a timely manner.
-Pneumatic Anti-Shock Garment Frequently fails to perform procedure in a systematic and timely manner.
-Inconsistently performs procedure in a systematic and timely manner.
-Consistently performs procedure in a timely and competent manner.
 Bandaging/Splinting Frequently fails to apply appropriate and adequate bandages/splints in a systematic and timely manner.
 'Ineffective technique or treatment causing potential harm to patient.
 Sometimes fails to initiate any treatment when indicated.
 Inconsistently applies appropriate and adequate bandages/splints in a systematic and timely manner.
 Sometimes needs direction to complete tasks appropriately.
 Consistently applies appropriate and adequate bandages/splints in a systematic, timely, and appropriate manner.
 Extrication/Patient Positioning Frequently fails to initiate adequate extrication/patient positioning.
 Does not have sufficient control to protect the patient from injury.
 Inconsistently initiates adequate extrication/patient positioning.
 Sometimes does not have sufficient control to protect patient from injury.
-Consistently initiates and directs extrication/patient positioning in a manner that protects the patient from injury Spinal Immobilization Frequently falls to initiate spinal immobilization when indicated.
+Consistently initiates and directs extrication/patient positioning in a manner that protects the patient from injury.
+Spinal Immobilization Frequently fails to initiate spinal immobilization when indicated.
 Does not know complete or correct procedure.
 Inconsistently initiates spinal immobilization when indicated.
 Knows complete and correct procedure but sometimes needs direction.
 Is unable to direct other team members in proper immobilization techniques.
 Consistently uses spinal immobilization when indicated and appropriate.
 Uses complete and correct procedure.
 Drug Administration Unfamiliar with drug administration procedures.
 Unable to calculate correct drug dosages.
 Inconsistent knowledge of drug administration procedure.
 Unable to administer drugs in a timely manner.
 Consistently administers drugs correctly and in a timely manner.
 Drug Knowledge Inadequate knowledge of indications, contraindications, adverse effects and dosages of drug therapy.
 Inconsistent knowledge of indications, contraindications, adverse effects and dosages of drug therapy.
 Consistent knowledge of indications.
 Contraindication, adverse effects and dosages of drug therapy.